Here are a few common questions we receive from prospective members. Can’t find the answer to your question? Please contact us – lets talk.

 I will be in the Boise area for several days and am interested in getting some backcountry instruction.
 Can Ponderosa help me out?

-Dale Spindler, our chief Instructor, would be happy to discuss your needs.
+Dale Spindler, our chief Instructor, would be happy to discuss your needs and help set you up with one of our backcountry instructors.
 You can join as a restricted member which entitles you to use club aircraft for dual instruction.
 Contact us to discuss further.

-What qualifications do I need to fly the Seneca?
+What qualifications do I need to fly a Ponderosa aircraft?